 The jurors convene in a final meeting at which they review each project again.
 The jury member who visited each project starts the debate with a brief presentation to the rest of the group about the newly gathered insights.
 Typically after a long day of deliberations, the winners of the ULI Global Awards for Excellence are selected.

-- Michael Covarrubias, chairman and CEO, TMG Partners
+- Michael Covarrubias, jury chairman, chairman and CEO, TMG Partners

 - Sujata S. Govada, managing director, UDP International